yarrow/zet/README.md

 zet: Take the union, intersection, etc of files
 =================================================

-This is a command-line utility for doing set operations on files considered as sets of lines.
+`zet` is a command-line utility for doing set operations on files considered as sets of lines.
 For instance, `zet union x y z` outputs the lines that occur in any of `x`, `y`, or `z`, and `zet intersect x y z` those that occur in all of them.